 If you are using Fitbit watches or wristbands and tracking results on the Fitbit app, it’s a natural next step to purchase a smart scale and start syncing your weight and BMI too.
 Getting everything into one fitness tracking ecosystem is exciting for the data-hungry fitness freak.
-Now, you’ll be happy to know that Fitbit actually manufacture their own smart scale.
+Now, you’ll be happy to know that Fitbit actually manufacture their own smart scale, the Fitbit Aria.
 But don’t jump to any conclusions – it’s not your only option as there are actually other cheaper smart scales that also work with Fitbit.

 Fitbit is the market leader for activity trackers and wearable technology for fitness tracking.
 Users of Fitbit have the ability to log their food intake, weight, quality of sleep and of course track activities.
 They can also use Fitbit to set daily and weekly goals for themselves.
 In addition to their range of activity trackers, Fitbit also have a website and mobile app for iOS, Android and Windows 10 mobile.
 FitBit is headquartered in San Francisco.